 You can judge a vendor by its irradiance statement.
 Red light therapy vendors have a very strong tendency to overstate the device irradiance.
 Presumably, if a competitor says their device outputs 100 milliwatts, then they feel they need to say their device outputs 100 milliwatts.

-To achieve these measurements, vendors often use the incorrect type of meter to measure their device’s output.
+To achieve these measurements, vendors often use the wrong type of meter to measure their device’s output.
 For example, they might use a solar meter to measure the energy coming from a therapeutic light, when solar meters overstate by double the energy coming from LED devices.
 Solar meters are calibrated to the sun, not to light emitting diodes.

 An Easy Trick to Discover the Light Device’s True Irradiance